eCom-dev5/Verta---A-LLM-Chatbot_blog/project/3-data.md

 7. [Cost Analysis](../project/7-cost_analysis.md)

 ## Dataset Information
-The dataset we will be working with consists of reviews and metadata for video games and toys, sourced from a comprehensive collection of Amazon product reviews.
-This dataset serves a crucial purpose for our eCommerce chatbot project by providing valuable insights into customer experiences, preferences, and sentiment regarding the products we offer.
-By analyzing this data, we can enhance the chatbot’s ability to respond to user inquiries with relevant and context-specific information.
+The dataset we will work with consists of reviews and metadata for video games and toys sourced from a comprehensive collection of Amazon product reviews.
+This dataset serves a crucial purpose for our eCommerce chatbot project by providing valuable insights into customer experiences, preferences, and sentiments regarding our products.
+Analyzing this data can enhance the chatbot’s ability to respond to user inquiries with relevant and context-specific information.

 The relevance of this dataset lies in its ability to inform our understanding of customer opinions and trends within the video game and toy markets.
-By leveraging both the review and metadata components, we can create a more dynamic and interactive shopping experience.
+We can create a more dynamic and interactive shopping experience by leveraging the review and metadata components.
 The reviews provide qualitative insights, while the metadata offers essential product details such as categories, ratings, and pricing information, which are integral to answering user queries accurately.

-Using this dataset will also enable us to implement a more intelligent retrieval system that enhances the user experience by allowing for personalized interactions based on past customer feedback and product attributes.
-This dual approach will not only increase customer satisfaction but also help drive sales by providing users with the information they need to make informed purchasing decisions.
+Using this dataset will also enable us to implement a more intelligent retrieval system that enhances the user experience by allowing personalized interactions based on past customer feedback and product attributes.
+This dual approach will increase customer satisfaction and help drive sales by providing users with the information they need to make informed purchasing decisions.

 Link to the Dataset [UCSD - Amazon Product Reviews](https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews).